Renewable Energy Internship Itinerary 2018:

 Day 1: Pick up from Managua airport and transfer to hotel in Managua where you will spend the night (dinner not included).

-Day 1: Pick up from Managua and transfer to Sabana Grande where you receive a brief orientation and have a welcome dinner with your host families and other interns.
+Day 2: Pick up from Managua and transfer to Sabana Grande, stopping for lunch along the way.
+Upon arrival in Sabana Grande you will receive a brief orientation and have a welcome dinner with your host families and other interns.

-Day 2: In the morning your will receive a tour of the Solar mountain.
+Day 3 - 7: In the mornings, you will receive Spanish classes in small groups of three to four people.
+On the first afternoon, you will receive a tour of the Solar mountain.
 The Solar Mountain is a mission centred on a piece of land in Sabana Grande, about 35 acres in size, about a fourth of which is flat and the rest mountainside.
 The land was purchased with a mandate to provide a space to show how humans can make a living while still putting more into the land than they take out of it.
-In the afternoon you will start work with community members of the Agro-Ecological Solar promotors.
+The rest of the afternoons you will work with community members of the Agro-Ecological Solar promotors.
 Work could include but is not limited to making natural insecticide, organic compost, reforesting, planting organic beans, corns and vegetables and developing a fruit orchard with a large variety of fruits.

-Day 9 (am): Build your own solar cell phone charger.
+Day 10 morning: Build your own solar cell phone charger.
 This workshop will allow you the chance to experience what is like to build a PV panel on a small scale

-Day 9 (pm)– 11: You will work with our local PV experts to install and improve Solar systems in the local rural community.
+Day 12 – 14 mornings: You will work with our local PV experts to install PV systems in the local rural community.

 Day 15: Travel to Granada stopping for lunch along the way.
 You will have the afternoon and evening free to explore this colonial city (dinner not included).